-This page provides an overview of mediation legislation in Member States of the European Union and European Economic Area, and Switzerland.
+This page provides an overview of mediation legislation in Member States of the European Union and European Economic Area, and Switzerland and the UK.
 Effort has been made to identify training or certification requirements, where applicable.
 This page is provided for informational purposes only, and the authoritative Act/s should be sourced directly and consulted where necessary (see documents section at bottom of page).

 The main law is titled “Mediationsgesetz” (mediation act published in 2003).
 It is part of the “law for the promotion of mediation and other ADR procedures”.
 The content of the Austrian Mediation Act is limited to the basic duties and tasks of a mediator, some limitations in the mediator’s function and to a general duty for education and advanced training.
 The Act provides for the “pure” mediation primarily.
 This is the mediation procedure outside the court.